capn-freako/PyBERT/README.txt

 Acknowledgements
 ================

-I would like to thank the following individuals, for their contributions to PyBERT: (This is irrelevant.)
+I would like to thank the following individuals, for their contributions to PyBERT:
 - Mark Marlett
 - Low Kian Seong
 - Amanda Bukur <amandabukur11@gmail.com>